VirtualAkseli/UniBun/Documentation/design_document.md

 The objective is to create a program that compresses (bundles) files given to it.
 Files can also be decompressed (unbundled) back to their original form.

+Files need to be converted e.g. binary and then, according to usage, individual characters have to be transformed into shorter versions of the original binary form. __This explanation will be enhanced once I get a better understanding of the algorithms.__

 ## Algorithms
 The plan is to use Huffman coding and Arithmetic coding.
 Both of these are essential to lossless compression, but Arithemtic coding should bring better results faster since it makes better use of today's heightened processing capabilities.

+I will need to implement a heap for the Huffman code, and lists for keeping track of the different weights that the strings individual characters get.

 Huffman's time complexity varies, but Arithmetic should bring O(n logn) results.